 When I was a baby barrister, one particular instructing solicitor used to send me his most unappealing, horrible clients on the basis that, in his words, “You look like a child, and judges will find it harder to slam my clients with your little babyface peeking up at them”.

 At the time I accepted the backhanded compliment with good grace, grateful that a solicitor had found a reason, however damaging to my fragile pupil self-esteem, to send me work.
 I smiled politely, went home and, having dabbed my tears, resolved to grow the biggest moustache known to man.

 I now know I was wrong.

-What I should have done is tell him that his behaviour was unacceptable and ageist, and, having done so, publish his comments and my smug, self-righteous reply across social media for his professional colleagues, clients and family to enjoy.
+What I should have done is tell him that his behaviour was unacceptable and ageist, and, having done so, publish his comments and my satisfied, self-righteous reply across social media for his professional colleagues, clients and family to enjoy.